The Global Goals Case Study

-Design a universal messaging system for the United Nations’ Sustainable Development Goals (SDGs) that is recognizable and accessible to everyone around the world.
+Design a universal messaging system for the United Nations’ Sustainable Development Goals (SDGs) that is recognizable, accessible, and inspiring to everyone around the world.

 Bring together teams from the UN’s 193 member nations to help distill a simple, sustainable communication system that transcends regional, cultural, and linguistic barriers.

 The system is now the de-facto messaging platform for sustainability initiatives worldwide, from governments to non-profits to all corporate sectors.

 How do you engage the entire planet with an opaque geo-political document?

 The 17 Sustainable Development Goals promise a more just and sustainable planet for everyone.
 In 2010, all 193 U.N. member nations agreed to this unique roadmap for a better future.
 But, for the plan to succeed, we needed everybody to be engaged.
 To do this, we created a logical communication system and designed a colorful visual language that is now understood and loved across the planet.